 Lodging and Travel: In the past few years, lodging and traveling service have been used to execute several terror/criminal activities around the world.
 As the legislation become strick in every country to ensure the safety of citizens and tourists, accommodation providers are required to validate the integrity of customers.
 Here, blockchain technology enables service providers to screen potential renters while allowing them houses or rooms on rent to lower the risk of them using the location for an illegal purpose.

 Outsourcing Vendors: Outsourcing technology solutions for mobile and web-based (i.e., SaaS) needs is a trend of today.
 However, the service can be misused as it is tough for IT companies to validate the identity of the client which sits offshore.
-With the help of blockchain, outsourcing vendors would be able to check a client’s past criminal history to prevent a crime that technology could facilitate.
+With the help of Custom Blockchain Technology Development Services, outsourcing vendors would be able to check a client’s past criminal history to prevent a crime that technology could facilitate.
 Fraud in payment transactions will reduce since KYC screening also help vendors ensure that persons does or doesn’t impose of any economic or other sanctions by the government.

 E-commerce: E-commerce industry has been on an upward growth trajectory, so as the increasing fraud rates with buyers.
 The online marketplace is used by third-party sellers to sell products/services.
 Here a background check on sellers is required to make sure no illegally-acquired, counterfeit, grey-market or stolen material is sold over the website/mobile that is inappropriate for specific audiences.
 It is the online marketplaces which have to deal with reputational damage due to any fraudulent activities.
 Blockchain solution will help the industry significantly.